adobe/void/README.md

 ### Outstanding items (Specific to the task of porting to Rust)

- * CLI interface/options are not implemented yet, but irrelevant for now.
-The code always saves to current directory with hardcoded filenames.
+ * ~~CLI interface/options are not implemented yet, but irrelevant for now.
+The code always saves to current directory with hardcoded filenames.~~

  * File format and contents have not been verified to be compatible with the Go version or the `replay` tool.
+The tool does not even save headers yet.
 There is no plan to make a Rust version of the `replay` tool - currently performance is not critical for replay.

  * The overall design is trying to mimic the design from the Go version.
 Reasons are below
  ![Design](https://raw.githubusercontent.com/adobe/blackhole/master/design.png)